Open Score CIC

 Our vision

-We envision a world where disabled children, young people, and adults can fully access and enjoy live classical music alongside their families and communities.
+We envision a world where disabled children, young people and adults can fully access and enjoy live classical music alongside their families and communities.

 Our work and impact

-Open Score CIC turns its vision into action through performances, workshops, and family events that are inclusive, engaging, and transformative.
+Open Score CIC turns our vision into action through performances, workshops, and family events that are inclusive, engaging, and transformative.
 Each programme is designed to inspire creativity, build confidence, and make live classical music accessible to all.

 Inclusive performances and workshops

-We deliver high-quality classical music performances in schools, special schools, community venues, and public spaces.
+We deliver high-quality, bespoke classical music performances in schools, special schools, community venues, and public spaces.
 These experiences are fully accessible and engaging for participants of all abilities.
-Alongside performances, our hands-on workshops and residencies give children, young people, and adults the opportunity to explore music creatively, develop skills, and engage directly with professional musicians.

 Family-focused events